Ivanrasyid89/Portofolio.github.io/README.md

-# Multivariate-analysis
+# Portofolio
-Multivariate analysis with K-Means and PCA methods.
-Performed using R and Python to understand complex relationships between variables in datasets.
+The analysis used in this portfolio is based on my experience in college